One of the biggest steals in Broncos' draft history, Karl Mecklenburg went from 12th-round pick to Ring of Honor

 The hours, though, continued to go by, and Mecklenburg’s name wasn’t called.
 The second day of the draft wasn't televised, and he eventually gave up waiting by the phone.

-“I was tired, so I just went to bed,’’ Mecklenburg said.
+“I was tired, so I just went to bed,’’ Mecklenburg told The Denver Gazette.
 “Then the phone rang around midnight.
-It was (then Broncos coach) Dan Reeves’ secretary.
+It was (then-Broncos coach) Dan Reeves’ secretary.
 She said I was drafted, and that we’re going to mail you an airline ticket to come out and start working out with the team.”

 That’s how Mecklenburg found out he had been taken in the 12th and final round with the No. 310 overall pick.
 There was no call from the general manager or a coach or even a scout.